-All applicants that receive awards under this RFA must show proof of all insurance coverage required by law prior to receiving funds.

-DC Health reserves the right to request certificates of liability pre-award and post-award and adjust coverage limits for any requirements promulgated by the District of Columbia Office of Risk Management.
+All applicants that receive awards under this RFA must show proof of all insurance coverages required by the Office of Risk Management (ORM) prior to receiving funds.
+At minimum, the awardee must meet the insurance coverage requirements outlined in the Appendix D. The coverage levels may be adjusted by ORM following issuance of the NOGA per a review of activities performed under the grant and any other grants with DC Health or other District agencies.
+DC Health reserves the right to request certificates of liability pre-award and post-award and make adjustments to coverage limits for school-based programs per requirements promulgated by the District of Columbia Office of Risk Management.